 Marines and employees at the Camp Lejeune military base in North Carolina were unknowingly exposed to carcinogenic chemicals in their drinking water for three decades spanning the 1950s to the 1980s.
 Scientific studies have concluded that these chemicals cause serious adverse health consequences for these individuals.

 Aplastic anemia is one of the diseases that has been conclusively linked to the contaminated water at Camp Lejeune.
-People who became victims of the Camp Lejeune contamination disaster will soon be able to bring civil lawsuits and get compensation under a new pending in Congress.
-Our firm is currently accepting cases from individuals who lived or worked at Camp Lejeune and were diagnosed with aplastic anemia or similar conditions.
+People who became victims of the Camp Lejeune contamination disaster can now bring civil lawsuits for this water contamination and get compensation under a new law that passed Congress in August 2022.
+Our firm is accepting cases from individuals who lived or worked at Camp Lejeune and were diagnosed with aplastic anemia or similar conditions.

 History of Camp Lejeune Water

-Camp Lejeune is a very large Marine Corps training facility and military base near Wilmington, North Carolina.
+Camp Lejeune is a huge Marine Corps training facility and a military base near Wilmington, North Carolina.
 The base has been in continuous use by the USMC since 1942.
 During that time, Lejeune has served as a short-term home for a population of roughly 50,000 people.